DeepMind

 1.3.2.3 Prioritization of severe and probable risks (15%) 10%

 There is an explicit intent to prioritize monitoring capabilities in “high-risk domains” which “may be most likely” to cause severe harm, or “may pose heightened risk of severe harm.”
-However, they do not identify these capabilities from mutliple risk models which they then prioritize; rather, they describe a high level preference.
+However, they do not identify these capabilities from multiple risk models which they then prioritize; rather, they describe a high level preference.
 In other words, the list of identified scenarios, plus justification for why their chosen risk models are most severe or probable, is not detailed.

 Quotes:

-“These [critical capability levels (CCLs)] are capability levels at which, absent mitigation measures, AI models or systems may pose heightened risk of severe harm.” (p.
-2)
+“The Framework is built around capability thresholds called “Critical Capability Levels (CCLs).”
+These are capability levels at which, absent mitigation measures, frontier AI models or systems may pose heightened risk of severe harm.” (p.
+4)

 1.3.3 Third party validation of risk models (20%) 0%